djalmaberaldo/programming-challenge/docs/movies.md

 - Inside movie-app folder, run:
 `npm install`

-- It will check the packages on file packages.json and install locally inside the project.
+- It will check the packages on file packages.json and install locally the packages (**Bootstrap, NGXPagination**) inside the project.
 - There are 3 components here: movie-finder, header-bar and casting-box;
 	Casting-box: component that represent the box where the data of names related to the title wil show on its movie card
 	Header-bar: just a component to separate the toolbar on top from the main component code